berndporr/kiss-fft/README.md

 ```

 ### Unit tests
-Run `FFTTest` and `FFTRTest` which compares the results with that from the
+Run `FFTTest` and `FFTRTest` which compare the results with that from the
-apache commons FFT and does an ifft(fft) test to
+apache commons FFT functions and performs an ifft(fft) test to
 check for rounding errors.
+The unit tests show also how these
+functions can be used.

 ## Attribution
-This is a fork from the original kiss-fft library by Mark Borgerding
+This is a fork and stripped down version of the original kiss-fft library
-<Mark@Borgerding.net>.
+by Mark Borgerding <Mark@Borgerding.net>.